 Commissioner of Health & Mental Health: Dr. Carol Smith, MD, MPH (845) 340-3009

 Deputy Commissioner of Mental Health: Tara McDonald, LMSW, MPA (845) 340-4110

 Deputy Director for Administration/Fiscal for Health & Mental Health: Kristin Carney, MBA (845) 340–4110

 LOCAL GOVERNMENTAL UNIT

-The Ulster County Department of Mental Health (UCDMH) is designated under NYS Mental Hygiene Law as the Local Governmental Unit (LGU) and has a statutory role in overseeing publicly funded services for mentally ill, chemically dependent and developmentally disabled persons within Ulster County’s behavioral health service system.
+The Ulster County Department of Mental Health (UCDMH) is designated under NYS Mental Hygiene Law as the Local Governmental Unit (LGU).
+The LGU has a role in overseeing publicly funded services for people with mental health, substance use disorder and developmental disabilities within Ulster County’s behavioral health system.

 ASSISTED OUTPATIENT TREATMENT (AOT)

 Assisted Outpatient Treatment (AOT) or Kendra’s Law provides for either voluntary or court-ordered treatment for adults who have a mental illness and who may have difficulty living safely in the community without supervision.
 AOT assists with priority assignment to treatment, case management services, and when applicable, housing services.
 More information can be found on the NYSOMH website.
 For further information contact the AOT Coordinator at (845) 340-4110.